neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 Crows were attacked more inside the gull colony (red).
 Crows ate less of the eggs inside the gull colony (blue).
 :::

 We can also implement a ***comparative*** (ie ***phylogenetic*** and ***evolutionary***) approach to explain mobbing in gulls.
-In this case, a key ***prediction*** is that, if mobbing is an evolved response to predation on eggs and nestlings, then gull species whose nests were at a lower risk of predation should not exhibit mobbing behavior.
-In other words, if the risk of nest predation is lower, then there is less of a positive selective pressure on mobbing from reduced predation, and this would alter the oucome of an evolutionary cost-benefit model.
+If mobbing is "an evolved response to predation on eggs and nestlings," then a key ***prediction*** is that gull species whose nests were at a *lower risk* of predation should *not* exhibit mobbing behavior.
+In other words, if the risk of nest predation is lower, then there is less of a positive selective pressure on mobbing (the "reduces predation" factor" of the evolutionary model affects fitness less).
+This would alter the oucome of an evolutionary cost-benefit model.

-Kittiwakes do not mob their predators.
-Kittiwakes are an example of a gull species that nest on vertical coastal cliffs.
+**Kittiwakes** do not mob their predators.
+Kittiwakes are an example of a gull species that **nest on vertical coastal cliffs**.
 Cliff-nesting species have relatively few nest predators because it is hard for small mammals to scale cliffs in search of prey and predatory birds have difficulty maneuvernig near cliffs in turbulent coastal wind.
-Additionally, kittiwake adults are smaller than black-headed gulls and therefore more vulnerable to predator attacks themselves.
+Additionally, kittiwake adults are smaller than black-headed gulls and therefore more vulnerable to predator attacks themselves (ie. this negative factor would affect fitness more).

-Therefore, a comparison between black-headed gulls and kittiwakes seem to support this key prediction of the anti-predator hypothesis.
+Therefore, **a comparative analyiss of black-headed gulls and kittiwakes** seem to support this key evolutionary prediction of the anti-predator hypothesis.

 ::::{margin} Bank swallow nest holes
 :::{image} /images/Bank_Swallow_nest_holes.jpg